oemunoz/ESTDA11/README.md

 # Timber

-Set of basic examples of programs.
+Set of basic examples and workshops programs around C++.

 ## Installation

-TODO: Describe the installation process
+Tested on gcc version 4.8.4 and libncurses5:5.9+20140118 (Yes the compiler from Mars.)

 ## Usage